tpierrain/dddeu-workshop-from-problem-space-to-solution-space-/TheaterSuggestions/CSharp/HexagonalArchitecture.md

    - __[The rest of our core domain](./SeatsSuggestions.Domain/)__ (no technical frameworks involved here.
 Pure Domain only).

- - __SeatsSuggestions.Infra__: the project hosting some infrastructure-level types such has the "AuditoriumSeatingAdapter" right-side Adapter (implemdenting the IProvideUpToDateAuditoriumSeating port).
+ - __SeatsSuggestions.Infra__: the project hosting some infrastructure-level types such has the "AuditoriumSeatingAdapter" right-side Adapter (implementing the IProvideUpToDateAuditoriumSeating port).
 One can notice that we could have put all this project's content within the __SeatsSuggesion.Api__ one.

    - __[Adapter/AuditoriumSeatingAdapter](./SeatsSuggestions.Infra/Adapter/AuditoriumSeatingAdapter.cs)__: the right-side Adapter that will produce __AuditoriumSeating__ instances from 2 other Bounded Contexts (__AuditoriumLayout.Api__ and __SeatReservations.Api__ as described below)